Sabah, Best of Borneo

 People and Culture

-There are currently 35 officially recognized ethnic groups in Sabah with the largest non-indigenous ethnic group being the Chinese and the largest indigenous group being the Kadazan-Dusun people.
+There are more than 30 indigenous groups in Sabah with the largest non-indigenous ethnic group being the Chinese and the largest indigenous group being the Kadazan-Dusun people.
 Three other larger ethnic groups in Sabah are the Bajau, Murut and Rungus.
 Apart from the Sabahans’ very own diverse mother tongues, Bahasa Malaysia (national language) and English is widely spoken; Mandarin and some Chinese dialects are also widely spoken.

 In Sabah, we greet people by saying “selamat datang” (welcome) and/or “terima kasih” (thank you) with a smile.
 Due to religious reasons, some may prefer not to have physical contact with others.
 However, a handshake is generally acceptable as a way of introducing oneself.